 Minimal pairs are two words that differ by 1 sound.
-They are like sister words, in a way that they are said.
-They're pronounced almost the exact same way, except for one sound.
+They are like sister words, in the way that they are said.
+They’re pronounced almost the exact same way, except for one sound.
 Listening to minimal pairs can help us sharpen our accent instincts to pick up the slightest pronunciation differences.

 Here is an example of a few minimal pairs:

 Minimal pairs may not look like they are sister words because they may be written differently.
 But they are pronounced very similarly.
 It’s not the way we write them, it’s the way we say them.
 Click on the link below to listen to minimal pairs.